Jaws (novel): Synopsis

-Meanwhile, Brody's wife, Ellen, is depressed and lamenting the loss of her youth and the affluent lifestyle she had prior to marrying Brody and having children.
-Coincidentally, when Ellen was a teenager, she dated Hooper's older brother a few years before meeting Brody.
+Meanwhile, Ellen Brody, the Chief's wife, is suffering from depression and lamenting the loss of her youth and the privileged lifestyle she had before becoming a wife and mother.
+Coincidentally, when Ellen was a teenager, she dated Hooper's older brother a few years before marrying Brody.
 Ellen becomes fixated on Hooper as a link to the past she desperately longs for.
 After Hooper attends a dinner party at the Brody's, Ellen, intent on recapturing her juvenescence and joie de vivre, decides to seduce him.
 The following morning, she telephones Hooper at his hotel and invites him to meet her for lunch at a restaurant several miles away from Amity.
-During lunch, the two have several drinks, begin flirting and after a sexually charged conversation, go to a motel.
-Unable to reach Hooper nor Ellen by phone that afternoon, Brody begins to suspect they have had a liaison and he becomes obsessed and tormented by the thought.
+At the restaurant, the two have several drinks and begin flirting with each other; following a sexually charged conversation, they go to a motel.
+Unable to reach neither Ellen nor Hooper by phone that afternoon, Brody begins to suspect they have had a liaison and he becomes obsessed and tormented by the thought.

 After a week with no further attacks or sightings of the shark, Mayor Vaughan convinces Brody to reopen the beaches.
 By this time, news of the shark attacks have spread; tourists and the media flock to Amity for a glimpse of the killer shark.
 Brody sets up patrols along the beaches to watch for the fish.
-After a teenage boy narrowly escapes another attack near the shore, Brody again closes the beaches and convinces the town's selectmen to hire Quint, an eccentric, crusty professional fisherman, to locate and kill the shark.
-Brody and Hooper set out with Quint on his boat, the Orca and the tension between the three men soon escalates.
-Brody and Quint both regard Hooper as a conceited, rich kid; Hooper is angry over Quint's methods when he disembowels a blue shark and uses an illegally caught unborn baby dolphin as bait.
-Brody's suspicions about Hooper and Ellen increase, as he discovers more circumstantial evidence that points to a possible liaison between them.
+The shark returns and a teenage boy narrowly escapes another attack near the shore.
+Brody again closes the beaches and convinces the town's selectmen to hire Quint, an eccentric, crusty professional fisherman, to locate and kill the shark.
+Brody and Hooper set out with Quint on his boat, Orca, and the tension between the three men soon escalates.

+Quint considers Hooper a conceited, rich kid.
+Hooper is angry over Quint's methods when he disembowels a blue shark and uses an illegally caught unborn baby dolphin as bait.
+Brody has been wary of Hooper since his arrival in Amity, jealous of his youth, wealth and his connection to Ellen; his suspicions about Hooper and Ellen increase, as he discovers more circumstantial evidence that points to a possible tryst between them.

 Their first day at sea is unproductive, but the three come in contact with the shark by the end of the second day.
 Upon seeing the fish for the first time and estimating the shark to be at least 20 ft in length and weighing in at roughly 5000 lb, Hooper is visibly excited and in awe at the size of it.